boetiusj/hugo/content/pages/who.md

 Year after year, all the way back to 2007, we have rave [reviews, feedback & testimonials](/reviews/).
 Customers call us back and tell their friends and families their great experience.

+### Schedule Driven

+Best to look for a company that sets expectations for painters as effectively as those for customers.
+Those things that are expected of every service company, but often not delivered:

+- Show up on time
+- Work full days, every day
+- Stay at it until the job is complete
+- Clean up.
+And then leave.

+Many of the top contractor complaints are schedule related.
+These include inconsistent work hours and days, inconsistent crews, inconsistent work practices.
+All of this means the project drags on.

 ### Solid People

 Every company succeeds with their people.
 At Crestwood Painting we patiently look for the right people.
 Technical skills are assumed - a painter should, of course, competently sand, fill, caulk, scrape, brush and roll.
 We also look for the soft skills: neat appearance, courtesy, respectful of others, etc. Because when a painter is in your home you want to be confident that both your family and your home are protected and respected.